-F. Exterior Lighting

-1. All exterior lighting shall comply with the Gunnison Land Use Resolution (LUR), as it may be amended from time to time.

-2Exterior lighting shall be non-obtrusive, shall not spill onto adjacent properties, shall aim downward and shall not remain on all night.
-Exterior lighting shall be generally compatible with the primary structure on the property to the extent possible.

-3. Exterior lighting for driveways, walkways, landscaping, front doors, address signage and the like is permitted subject to DRC approval.

-G. Signage.
-No signs are permitted in the subdivision, except for the following, which are subject to DRC approval:

-1.Standard real estate "for sale" signs;

-2.Address signs, not to exceed 1 foot by two feet (1x2) in dimension;

-3. Contractor and construction professional signs not to exceed 3 feet by 3 feet (3X3) in dimension;

-- 4. Required legal proceeding signs - 5.
-Signs shall not exceed four feet in height from grade;

-6. Additional signage language can be found in the Rules and Regulations published for the subdivision.

-H. Trash Receptacles and Recycling Bins

-1. All trash receptacles and recycling bins used for solid waste, garbage and the like shall be bear proof and shall be enclosed in a garage or shed/structure built for that purpose, using materials and forms complementary to the primary structure on the lot.

-2. Additional language on trash receptacles and recycling bins can be found in the Rules and Regulations published for the subdivision.

-- I. Outside Pools.
-Outside pools on residential lots are not permitted per the LUR. - J. Airplane Hangars

-1. Hangars are permitted only on lots adjoining the runway.
-Hangar height and structure shall be governed by the Federal Aviation Administration regulations for private runways, and shall be subject to DRC approval.

-2. Hangars shall be constructed with materials compatible with the primary structure on the subject lot.
-Steel hangars, or hangars having an industrial appearance are not permitted.
+- F. Exterior Lighting - 1.
+All exterior lighting shall comply with the Gunnison Land Use Resolution (LUR), as it may be amended from time to time. - 2.
+Exterior lighting shall be non-obtrusive, shall not spill onto adjacent properties, shall aim downward, and shall not remain on all night.
+Exterior lighting shall be generally compatible with the primary structure on the property to the extent possible. - 3.
+Exterior lighting for driveways, walkways, landscaping, front doors, address signage, and the like is permitted subject to DRC approval.
+Such lighting shall not stay on all night. - G. Signage.
+No signs are permitted in the subdivision, except for the following, which are subject to DRC approval: - 1.
+Standard real estate "for sale" signs; - 2.
+Address signs, not to exceed 1 foot by two feet (1x2) in dimension; - Contractor and construction professional signs not to exceed 3 feet by 3 feet (3X3) in dimension; - 4.
+Required legal proceeding signs; - 5.
+Signs shall not exceed four feet in height from grade; - 6.
+Additional signage language can be found in the Rules and Regulations published for the subdivision. - H. Trash Receptacles and Recycling Bins - 1.
+All trash receptacles and recycling bins used for solid waste, garbage and the like shall be bear-proof and shall be enclosed in a garage or shed/structure built for that purpose, using materials and forms complementary to the primary structure on the lot. - 2.
+Additional language on trash receptacles and recycling bins can be found in the Rules and Regulations published for the subdivision. - I. Outside Pools.
+Outside pools on residential lots are not permitted per the LUR. - J. Airplane Hangars - 1.
+Hangars are permitted only on lots adjoining the runway.
+Hangar height and structure shall be governed by the Federal Aviation Administration regulations for private runways and shall be subject to DRC approval. - 2.
+Hangars shall be constructed with materials compatible with the primary structure on the subject lot.
+Steel hangars or hangars having an industrial appearance are not permitted.

-3. Hangar location on the lot shall have the least visual impact as possible to surrounding properties.
+- 3. Hangar location on the lot shall have the least visual impact as possible to surrounding properties.
 Location of hangars on runway lots shall be 'staggered' to neighboring hangars in order to avoid an industrial row-like appearance.
-Hangars shall be separate from the primary residence.

-4. Landscaping shall mitigate the visual impact of the hangar.
-Large trees may be required to help mitigate the visual impact of of airplane hangers.
+Hangars shall be separate from the primary residence, and shall be constructed at the same time as the residence or thereafter. - 4.
+Landscaping shall mitigate the visual impact of the hangar.
+Large trees may be required to help mitigate the visual impact of airplane hangars.